 Welcome to Seattle Center

-Polish Festival Seattle is July 12: 12pm-7pm, at the Armory Food & Event Hall and Mural Amphitheatre.
+Polish Festival Seattle is July 11: 12pm-7pm in the Armory Food & Event Hall and Mural Amphitheatre.
 The festival is part of the Seattle Center Festál series.
 It is free and open to the public.

 Seattle Center Festál is a year-round series of 25 free cultural festivals, produced in partnership with community organizations.
 In 2022, Festál celebrated 25 years of stories and traditions, ushering in a new era of hybrid programming.
 Learn more about Festál and subscribe to the newsletter for updates.